Office of Admissions: 918-647-1301, 1302, or 1307

 - Official high school transcript and test scores when transferring with less than 24 college hours, or when deficiencies or prerequisites not completed at previous college(s).

-While students may enroll with an unofficial transcript, OFFICIAL transcripts are required from all colleges previously attended to continue enrollment and for processing of Financial Aid.
+While students may upload an unofficial transcript at time of Application, OFFICIAL transcripts are required from all colleges previously attended to continue enrollment and for processing of Financial Aid.
 Students will not be permitted to re-enroll in the next term until the official documents are received, and will not have Financial Aid processed until an official transcript is received.
 Students transferring with an Academic Suspension at their previous college must submit an APPEAL OF ACADEMIC SUSPENSION for admissions review.
 Transfer students who have not taken a college-level orientation course may enroll in the LIB or Library research course for orientation credit.

 Student Forms: (for Suspension Appeal, Transcript Requests)

-Students re-enrolling with CASC after one semester or longer absence should complete the online application (used to update records, address, cell phone, residency, degree and major, etc).
-Former CASC students may submit any test scores or other college transcripts completed since last attending CASC.
-Students should schedule an enrollment visit with their Academic Advisor or may self-enroll with VIKECONNECT when degree plan is known, understood, and followed.
+Students re-enrolling with CASC after one semester or longer absence should complete an online Application (see FALL 2021 on the Homepage).
+In this method, we can update your records:, address, cell phone, residency, degree and major, etc. Former CASC students may submit any test scores or other college transcripts completed since last attending CASC.
+Students should use the new myCarlAlbert SELF-SERVICE portal to contact their Assigned Advisor and for help with our new enrollment set-up

 Students who do not seek a college degree may enroll in no more than 9 cr-hrs (lifetime) without submitting credentials, except, when prerequisites must be met to enroll in certain college courses (such as ENGL 1113, ENGL 1213 or any college-level MATH) or when a lifetime of 9 cr-hrs or more have been attempted.
 ACT tests and transcripts should prove prerequisite has been met.